 Armogohma.
 The first phase of the battle is incredibly straightforward and the second phase is literally a joke.
 As with Morpheel, you really have to try in order to get hurt in this fight.

-Breather Level: The entire second half of the game after the lost woods.
-With no more Twilight realms, the ability to transform into a wolf at will, and the fact that you've grown stronger at a much faster rate than your adversaries, life is good.
+Breather Level: The entire second half of the game after the Sacred Grove.
+With no more Twilight in Hyrule, the ability to transform into a wolf at will, and the fact that you've grown stronger at a much faster rate than your adversaries, life is good.

-One that is debated among both detractors and fans is Ganondorf's appearance.
-It is either one of the series' greatest Boss Battles or an unnecessary Ass Pull which undermines Zant's character.
+One that is debated among both detractors and fans is Ganondorf's inclusion.
+It is either one of the series' greatest Boss Battles or an unnecessary addition which undermines Zant's character.

-Demonic Spiders: The ReDeads in this game are some of the hardest enemies to deal with, since if you get in certain range of it, it instantly does its infamous shriek, then it hit you with its BFS and takes off a big portion of your health.
+The Gibdos in this game are some of the hardest enemies to deal with, since if you get in a certain range of it, it instantly does its infamous shriek, leaving you defenseless, then proceeds to hit you with its BFS, which takes off a big portion of your health.

 Ilia.
 Link/Zelda and Link/Midna shippers blow her overreaction to Epona's minor injury out of proportion until she is a complete Jerkass, even though Ilia herself admitted she overreacted and apologized to Link for it.

-There's some, but not quite as much, of this toward Zelda.
+There's some of this toward Zelda.
 Generally though, the more mature Link/Zelda and Link/Midna shippers tend to get along.

 Mortal Draw.
 It takes a little practice, but is by no means difficult — if you can perfect re-sheathing your sword mid-battle, you can oneshot any regular enemy, and kill bosses in three or four hits.
 And you can get it about midway through the game.